marinapelissari/marinapelissari/README.md

 Welcome to my GitHub profile!

-I'm Marina Pelissari, a Full Stack Developer obsessed with clean code, elegant solutions, and continuous learning. 💻 ✨
+I'm Marina, a Full Stack Developer obsessed with clean code, elegant solutions, and continuous learning. 💻 ✨

 ### What I'm up to
 - 👩🏻‍🎓 Studying IT Governance/Postgraduate Degree.